Palmarosa + Lime Natural Deodorant Recipe with Aloe Vera Oil

 My palmarosa + lime natural deodorant recipe with aloe vera oil is probably my favorite DIY deodorant to date.
 While it’s similar to other natural deodorants I’ve created in the past, I changed a few key components within this new natural deodorant recipe.

 For this recipe, I omitted both baking soda and coconut oil so it won’t irritate sensitive skin.
-I also used a fun new unisex scent combo that not only smells great, but also helps to fight odors.
+I also used a fun new unisex, essential oil scent combo that not only smells great, but also helps to fight odors.
 The addition of aloe vera oil also makes a soothing addition.
 It is naturally antibacterial like coconut oil and helps to promote skin health.

 Palmarosa + Lime Natural Deodorant Recipe